Electronic Arts beats expectations with 3% drop in bookings to $1.34B

 Both Call of Duty: Mobile and Call of Duty: Warzone have served as free-to-play games that garner a massive audience and funnel the users toward a premium product like Call of Duty: Black Ops — Cold War.
 These keep players glued to the Call of Duty franchise year-round, and they can help stave off competitors.

 With Battlefield, EA’s approach will be different.
 During the quarter, EA also revealed its ambitious plans for Battlefield 2042, a multiplayer-only game with three modes, including Battlefield: Portal, where players can mod their own battles and create zany and anachronistic competitions, such as World War II infantry swarming a modern tank.
-That game debuts October 22, during the third fiscal quarter.
+The game also has all-out warfare with 128 players in a multiplayer match.

 “We delivered a big beat this quarter, primarily driven by outperformance from our recent launches coupled with continued strong execution in our live services,” said chief financial officer Blake Jorgensen in a statement.
 “We’re looking forward to the launches of our sports titles this quarter and Battlefield 2042 in time for the holidays.
 Based on our strong performance this quarter and supported by our ongoing confidence in our live services, we are raising our outlook for the full year.
 Our strategic position has never been stronger, with growth drivers in place for this year, next year, and beyond.”